dustinpfister/blog_posts/_posts/nodejs-example-simple-cli-interface.md

 ## 1 - Getting started with this Node CLI example

-This is not a getting started post on nodejs, or javaScript, I assume that toy have at least some experence with these subjects.
+This is not a getting started post on nodejs, or javaScript, I assume that toy have at least some experience with these subjects.
 If not chances are you are going to have a hard time with this.
+I also assume that you have at least some working knowledge of how to work in a command line environment such as bash.

-The basic idea of this kind of interface dioes not only require any user space package, I do not even have to require in any built in modules into the script also.
-This is becuase the kind of interface that I want to create can be set up using just the process global, and mainily the process.stdin property of this global.
+The basic idea of this kind of interface does not only require any user space package, I do not even have to require in any built in modules into the script also.
+This is because the kind of interface that I want to create can be set up using just the process global, and mainly the process.stdin property of this global.
 I will not be getting into detail about every little in and out there is when it comes to this global, if you want to get up to speed with everything there is in the process global there is always the [nodejs docs on the process global](https://nodejs.org/api/process.html) for the version of node that you are using.

 ## 2 - The simple CLI Interface starting point script